-If you're a private label buyer, and you're good at what you do because of your unique management style.
+If you're a private label glove buyer, and you're good at what you do, it's because of your unique management style.

 In our experience, each private label buyer has a slightly different way of approaching the sourcing process.